reselbob/dockerdemos/networks-r-us/readme.md

 **Step 1:** Execute the following command to navigate into a container and arrive at a command prompt

-`docker run -it --net bridge nettystuff /bin/bash`
+`docker run -it --net bridge alpine /bin/sh`

 **Step 2:** Get some network information about the container